5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 * We also added a function `GetHelpers` to the script.
 The reason is that the helpers will disappear as soon as we fix the `Test` script.
 And we are going to fix it whenever we change something or add a new test case.
 Therefore we need an easy way to get them back: `GetHelpers` to the rescue.

 * The function `Initial` will be executed by the test framework before any test function is executed.
-This can be used to initialize stuff that all (or many) test cases need.
+This can be used to initialise stuff that all (or many) test cases need.
 Here we establish the references `A` (for the `APLTreeUtils` module), `F` (for the `FilesAndDirs` module) and `U` (for the `Utilities` module).

-  `Initial` relies on naming conventions; in case there is a function around with that name it will be executed.
+  `Initial` relies on naming conventions; if there is a function in scope with that name, it will be executed.
 More later.

 * The function `Cleanup` will be executed by the test framework after all test functions have been executed.
-This can be used to clean up stuff that's not needed any more.
+This can be used to clean up stuff that’ no longer needed.
 Here we delete the references `A`, `F` and `U`.
 More later.

 A> # Ordinary namespaces versus scripted ones
 A>
-A> There's a difference between an ordinary namespace and a scripted namespace: imagine you've called `#.Tester.EstablishHelpersIn` within an ordinary namespace.
+A> There’s a difference between an ordinary namespace and a scripted namespace: imagine you've called `#.Tester.EstablishHelpersIn` within an ordinary namespace.
 A>
 A> Now you change/add/delete test functions; that would have no effect on anything else in that namespace.
 In other words, the helpers would continue to exist.
 A>
 A> When you change a namespace script on the other hand the namespace is re-created from the script, and that means that our helpers will disappear because they are not a part of the `Tests` script.

-Let's call our test case.
+Let’s call our test case.
 We do this by running the `Run` method first:

 ~~~
 Run